StarlightSearch/EmbedAnything/docs/blog/posts/beyond.md

 - Maintaining transparency with our community
 - Continuing to listen and respond to developer needs

 I'm asking the open-source community to support original projects and creators. creativity, empathy, and genuine community engagement can't be purchased or copied.
 They will always remain a second-class copy of embedanything.
-I will make sure of that.

-Mistakes and learnings.
+**Mistakes and learnings.**

 My biggest mistake this year was delaying our sales efforts.
 Without the cushion of venture funding, we need revenue to sustain our open-source work—it's that simple.
 While we entered the agentic AI market later than some competitors, we're strategically positioned in reinforcement learning, where we believe the real differentiation lies.